HomeDiscoverContact

 Where advertising is displayed, users are informed about the identity of the advertiser and the targeting criteria used, in accordance with Article 26 of the DSA.

-— End of section 06 —Contents
+— End of section 06 —Back to contents

 Section · Chapter 7